JayselSilveira/Brew-Bliss-Cafe-Website/README.md

 NOTE: For QR code feature to work, download phpqrcode folder and add in BrewBlissCafe folder.

+This project integrates HTML, CSS, JavaScript, PHP, and MySQL.

 In the vibrant intersection of technology and culinary delight, the Café Management System titled “Brew Bliss Café website” emerges as a digital haven for Brew Bliss Café – a place where the aroma of freshly brewed coffee meets the seamless flow of online engagement.